← Back to Topics

 Mistake 14: Inadequate Documentation

-• Stock purchase documents (showing original issue)
+• Stock purchase documents confirming the stock's original issue.

 Mistake 15: Not Documenting Corporate Qualification

-• Obtain corporate representations regarding QSBS qualification
+• Obtain corporate attestations regarding QSBS compliance.

 Reporting Mistakes